-The sunset is just the beginning of the night, our next destination is Ortaköy, a neighbourhood near the Bosphorus Bridge on the European side.
+The sunset is just the beginning of the night, our next destination is Ortaköy, a neighborhood near the Bosphorus Bridge on the European side.
 This area is famous for its picturesque commercial center, stunning mosque, and baked potatoes.
 To get there you can take a ferry, a bus or a taxi.

 With the lights on the Ortaköy Mosque seems to be floating on the Bosphorus.
-A picture with the mosque and the bridge on the background is a must for all the travellers and locals.
+A picture with the mosque and the bridge on the background is a must for all the travelers and locals.

 You should not leave Ortaköy without tasting the Kumpir (baked potato) and the Gozleme (thin dough with different fillings).
 Many stalls are lined up on the square waiting for you to discover the different ingredients, like in a gastronomic adventure.
-When we talk about what to do in Istanbul, food and drinks are part of the experience, you can’t enjoy the city if you don’t taste its flavours.
+When we talk about what to do in Istanbul, food and drinks are part of the experience, you can’t enjoy the city if you don’t taste its flavors.

 Never the last, we still have some local tips for you 😉

-What to do in Istanbul part II – Love and Road Istanbul Travel Secrets
+What to do in Istanbul part II – Love and Road Istanbul travel secrets

 What to do in Istanbul Asian side?